benedictjones/EiM_MaterialProxy/README.md

 Having downloaded this repository, ensure that the correct packages and NGSpice are installed.
 Normal installation time will be around 5 minutes (depending on upload/download speed).
-Python 3.8.5 is used.
+Python 3.8.5 was used.

-### Step 1 - Packages
+### Step 1 - Python Packages
 To run the model/code in this repository please **install the correct modules** :

-Ensure you have installed these packages (a full list of my enviroments dependences is given in dependences.txt):
+Ensure you have installed these main packages (a full list of my enviroments dependences is given in dependences.txt):
 - PySpice
 - h5py
 - tqdm
 - pandas
 - tables
 - pickle
 - scipy
 - sklearn
 - numpy
 - yaml

 (You may need to upgrade previous versions, e.g. ```run pip install --upgrade --force-reinstall h5py```)